gina-alaska/icewatch/README.md

-# ICEWATCH
+# General ICEWATCH Information

-This is the rails application to help data collection for ice observations.
+Icewatch is the rails application to help with data collection for ice observations.
 See the http://icewatch.gina.alaska.edu website for details.

 This is distributed as a JRuby application called ASSIST.